 2. Consume plenty of natural anti-inflammatories

-- Dark leafy green vegetables are your friends.
-Try to consume as many of them as possible, in their raw state.
-They contain helpful antioxidants, as well as minerals vitamins C and vitamin K. Fruits like berries will help; anything with a high vitamin C content, and pineapple is anti-inflammatory.
-Supplement a high quality lypospheric vitamin C if you need to.
+- Dark, leafy green vegetables are your friends.
+Try to consume as many of them as possible in their raw state.
+They contain helpful antioxidants, as well as minerals, vitamins C and vitamin K. Fruits, like berries, will help; anything with a high vitamin C content and pineapple is anti-inflammatory.
+Supplement a high-quality atmospheric vitamin C if you need to.

 - Potassium, magnesium and zinc are helpful too.
-Make sure you’re getting enough of these in your diet, or supplementing them.
+Ensure you’re getting enough of these in your diet or supplementing them.
 Zinc helps with tissue repair, and magnesium assists with muscle recovery, circulation and rest.
 Eat coconut products, avocados, bananas and lots of greens.
 Supplement magnesium chloride spray if necessary.

-- Omega-3 fatty acids are anti-inflammatory and can be obtained through plants as well as fish oils.
+- Omega-3 fatty acids are anti-inflammatory and can be obtained through plants and fish oils.
 You can supplement these easily.

 - MSM is one of the most important supplements in your recovery.
 This sulfur is a very beneficial substance for the healing of tendons in particular.
-MSM is very anti-inflammatory and is regularly used to treat muscle pains and joint pains.
+MSM is very anti-inflammatory and regularly treats muscle and joint pains.

-That means staying away from alcohol, caffeine, refined sugar, processed salt and sodium, grains and cheap supermarket refined oils.
-That list isn’t so extensive, and who knows; perhaps your tendonitis and the resulting measures you take to heal will be the start of the road to long-lasting health and vitality.
-Feel free to speak to MediMush staff any time about these possibilities!
+That means avoiding alcohol, caffeine, refined sugar, processed salt and sodium, grains and cheap supermarket refined oils.
+That list isn’t so extensive, and who knows, perhaps your tendonitis and the resulting measures you take to heal will be the start of the road to long-lasting health and vitality.
+Feel free to speak to MediMush staff at any time about these possibilities!